jjshoots/PyFlyt/docs/_sources/documentation/core.md.txt

 env.close()
 ```

-1. At the start, we import `numpy` and the `aviary`.
+1. At the start, we import `numpy` and the `Aviary`.
 2. Then, we define the starting positions and orientations as an `[n, 3]` array each, for `n` number of drones.
-3. The `aviary` is instantiated by passing the starting positions and orientations, as well as a string representing the drone type to use.
+3. The `Aviary` is instantiated by passing the starting positions and orientations, as well as a string representing the drone type to use.
 4. It is possible to define base flight modes for the drones, this is elaborated in the [drone](core/abstractions/base_drone.md) section.
 5. We set a setpoint for the drone to reach, in this case it is `(x, y, yaw, z) = (1 meter, 0, 1 radian, 0)`.
 6. Finally, we step through the physics.

 Drone setpoints are __persistent__ attributes - you don't have to repeatedly set them at every step if there is no desire to change setpoints.

-The `aviary` itself is a highly flexible multi-drone handling environment.
+The `Aviary` itself is a highly flexible multi-drone handling environment.
-The extent of its capabilities is elaborated in [its relevant section](core/aviary.md).
+The extent of its capabilities are elaborated in [its relevant section](core/aviary.md).

 ## Axis Conventions